StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 By default the Pluto server uses port 1234.
 In your browser go to `http://localhost:1234`.

-Each notebook will activate the project `StatisticalrethinkingStan`.
+Each notebook will activate the project `StatisticalRethinkingTuring`.

 ## Setup